usnistgov/nist-mud/README.md

 are specified to within deployment specific parameters.
 The MUD file is converted to ACLs which are deployed on the access point when the IOT device connects to the network.
-The network infrastructure installs Access Control Rules at access points to restrict what the device can do on the network.
-In this project, MUD is implemented on SDN capable switches using OpenDaylight as the SDN controller.
+The network infrastructure installs resolved ACL Rules at access points to restrict what the device can do on the network.

-Primarily, this repository publishes a public domain scalable implementation of the  IETF MUD standard.
+This repository publishes a public domain scalable implementation of the  IETF MUD standard.
+MUD is implemented on SDN capable switches using OpenDaylight as the SDN controller.

 [The MUD standard is defined here](https://www.ietf.org/id/draft-ietf-opsawg-mud-21.txt)

-This project implements the following :
+This project implements the following functions :

 - SDN-MUD : implements MUD ACLs on SDN Switches.
 Note that this is not a full ACL implementation.
 We only implement the necessary ACLs to implement the MUD profiles as described in the RFC.

 - VLAN Manager : VLAN tag management for switches.
 Each CPE switch is assigned a unique VLAN tag.
 Packets outbound from the CPE switch on the uplink interface are tagged with the VLAN tag.
 These packets are routed to the appropriate VNF router in the enterprise network.
+The purpose of VLAN tagging is integration with a cloud resident, scalable IDS.

+Thse are implemented as independent Karaf OpenDaylight features.

 ## Implementation architecture ##